 We also pause this month to celebrate Thanksgiving.
 While in our culture it unofficially kicks off the holiday shopping season, it is more than that.
 Since our nation’s earliest days, we have been a people that regularly takes time to give thanks for the blessings we've been given.

 George Washington began it as a presidential tradition, first officially proclaiming a day of thanksgiving in 1789 as one “to be devoted by the people of these States to the service of that great and glorious Being who is the beneficent author of all the good that was, that is, or that will be; that we may then all unite in rendering unto Him our sincere and humble thanks for His kind care and protection of the people of this country previous to their becoming a nation.”
-You can read the rest of his proclamation here.

 I wish you all the best as this year winds down and hope that you enjoy these next weeks in the company of friends and family.